 read more poetry by Roberta Dohse in Corpus Christi Writers 2018

 Mandy Ashcraft lives in Corpus Christi with her husband Dustin.
-She has worked as a Registered Dental Hygienist for eight years, and her interests include baking, science fiction, and black tea lattes.
+She is a psychology student, pursuing a career in neuropsychological research.
 Her favorite authors are Douglas Adams, Orson Scott Card, and Kurt Vonnegut.
-Mandy’s first full-length novel Small Orange Fruit is available on Amazon and iBooks for fans of humorous science fiction.
-Buy Small Orange Fruit
+Mandy’s first full-length novel Small Orange Fruit is available on Amazon for fans of humorous science fiction.

 Learn more at MandyAshcraft.com